More rain and snow bound for California as back-to-back atmospheric rivers approach

 Officials are urging residents to prepare by gathering emergency supplies to keep in their homes, charge all devices that rely on electricity and to pack go-bags in preparation for potential evacuations.
 Residents in counties expected to get a lot of flooding — such as Monterey and Marin counties — are being told to sandbag their properties.

-These expected storms are just the latest in a year of wild weather so far in California.
+These expected storms are just the latest in a year of wild weather in California.

 February then brought storms that caused heavy flooding in Los Angeles County and blizzard conditions in the mountains.

-And just last week, 13 countries were put under a state of emergency with winter storms left parts of Southern California under as much as 10 feet of snow.
+And just last week, 13 counties were put under a state of emergency with winter storms left parts of Southern California under as much as 10 feet of snow.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.